bagisto/bagisto-docs/docs/1.x/advanced/indexing-products-to-elasticsearch.md

-# Indexing products to Elasticsearch
+# Indexing Products To Elasticsearch

 In this section, we will explain the indexing of products from the database to the Elasticsearch engine.